The Marais, Paris – A Lively & Historic Neighborhood

 This rambling mansion (actually, it's two mansions) is the perfect place to discover the history of Paris.
 It's rarely crowded and has many fascinating permanent exhibits as well as a pretty garden to relax in.
 Access to the permanent galleries are free.
 A grand re-opening in 20201 revealed an expanded, refreshed museum that's a delight to visit.

-The House of European Photography is one of the most important museums of photography in Europe with exhibitions that change often.
-We always head here to see the new shows.
+The House of European Photography is among the continent's most museums of photography.
+Feature exhibitions change often, so we always head here to see the new shows.
 The museum itself is housed in one of those fabulous mansions we mentioned; this one is the Hôtel Hénault de Cantobre, built in the 17th century.
 The entrance is on Rue de Fourcy just around the corner from the Saint-Paul Metro station.

 Ever since the Romans conquered the city in the 1st century BCE, Jews have lived in Paris.
 And as early as the 13th century they settled in the Marais, still the city's most famous Jewish neighborhood.
 Known as the Pletzl (Yiddish for "little place"), the Marais was once also known as La Juiverie.